Fun Things to Do With Kids in Kansas City

 The city is brimming with exciting places designed to cultivate a sense of wonder and discovery for inquisitive toddlers and preschoolers.

 More al fresco escapades can be found at Deanna Rose Children’s Farmstead in Overland Park, with conservation area trails, pole fishing, petting zoos and more.
-At Lakeside Nature Center, one of Missouri’s largest wildlife rehabilitation facilities, the kids can travel along the scenic trails to explore the native flora and fauna.
-Inside, hands-on exhibits and ongoing educational programming emphasize native Missouri wildlife and local conservation projects.
+At Lakeside Nature Center, one of Missouri’s largest wildlife rehabilitation facilities, the kids can travel along the scenic trails, explore hands-on exhibits and enjoy educational programming.

 Play along with everyone's favorite beagle at Planet Snoopy in Worlds of Fun, featuring more than 20 rides, shows and attractions devoted to pint-sized play, plus daily meet-and-greet opportunities with Charlie Brown, Lucy and the rest of the Peanuts gang.

-For hands-on adventures with the little ones, visit two of the most popular attractions at Crown Center: SEA LIFE Kansas City and LEGOLAND Discovery Center.
-The city’s first aquarium, SEA LIFE is an amazing underwater world featuring more than 5,000 creatures, an underwater tunnel, interactive rock pool experience, demonstrations and more.
-LEGOLAND offers a 30,000-square-foot interactive, hands-on play area featuring LEGO-themed rides, a 4D Cinema and other children’s activities.
+For interactive adventures with the little ones, visit two of the most popular attractions at Crown Center: SEA LIFE Kansas City and LEGOLAND Discovery Center.
+The city’s first aquarium, SEA LIFE features more than 5,000 creatures, an underwater tunnel, interactive rock pool experience, demonstrations and more.
+LEGOLAND offers a 30,000-square-foot hands-on play area with LEGO-themed rides, a 4-D cinema and other activities.